Tokarzewski/digital_standards/python/tests/README.md

-# integration tests
+# tests

-Directory for unit and integration tests
+Directory for unit and integration tests.